Exception and error resolution

 For details on how to republish files from the Files tab, see Republishing files.

-• Note the following regarding retrying errors:
+• Note the following regarding retrying exceptions:

 • Do not work on multiple retry attempts simultaneously.
 If you submit a secondary retry while the initial retry is still in progress, the second retry waits in a queue until the first retry completes.